Meet the Kid Think Team

 Katie Boguszewski ’11.
 Katie spent some time working toward her Ph.D. in Developmental Psychology at the University of Virginia.

 Danielle Caddick ’18.
-Danielle is worked on a graduate degree in School Psychology.
+Danielle is working on a graduate degree in School Psychology.

 Danielle Colabatistto ’16.
 Danielle’s senior thesis explore the role of fantasy in school age children’s math learning.
 She is now earning a Masters in School Psychology at Teachers College, Columbia University.